In this article

 -

-7. Enable push notifications
+- Step 7: Enable push notifications

-- 8. Enable in-app messages
+- Step 8: Enable in-app messages

 - Further reading

-1. Create a Notification Service Extension (if necessary)
+# Step 1: Create a Notification Service Extension (if necessary)

 For an iOS app to support push notifications that contain action buttons, images, videos or custom sounds, its Xcode project must contain a Notification Service Extension.
 It's helpful to set your app's Notification Service Extension target up before installing and configuring the SDK.